0ldMate/hackerblooddrive.com/content/faq/index.md

 1. **Why should I donate?**
 [HERE](https://www.donateblood.com.au/learn) is a brief page with information about donating and why it's so important.
 2. **What do I get for donating?**
-You get to chose between a Pentester Lab subscription or a Hack The Box subscription.
+You get to chose between a Pentester Lab subscription, a Hack The Box subscription or you can opt for the donation to the Red Cross.
 3. **What country can I donate from?**
 At the moment, this is only within Australia.
 4. **Can I donate plasma 2 times a month and therefore consistently have both subscriptions free?**